JakeTruscott/jaketruscott.github.io/_pages/cv.md

 * Truscott, J.S.
 (2023).
 Analyzing the Rhetoric of Supreme Court Confirmation Hearings. <i>Journal of Law and Courts</i>, 1-22. doi:10.1017/jlc.2023.2 <br>
 * Truscott, J.S.
 (2022).
 Review of the Book A Right to Lie?
 Presidents, Other Liars, and the First Amendment. <i>The Law and Politics Book Review</i>, Vol. 33 No. 03 (March 2023) pp. 28-31. <br>
 * Truscott, J. S. (2022).
 The Supreme Spectacle: An Analysis of Public Attendance at the Supreme Court. <i>Justice System Journal</i>, 1-12. <br>
-* Explaining Congressional Support for the Federal Judiciary (Co-Author: Dr. Teena Wilhelm). <i>The Handbook on Law and Political Systems</i>, 2nd Edition (Forthcoming: 2023).
+* Explaining Congressional Support for the Federal Judiciary (Co-Author: Dr. Teena Wilhelm). <i>The Handbook on Law and Political Systems</i>, 2nd Edition (Forthcoming 2023).

 Packages
 ======